samiBendou/space3/CONTRIBUTING.md

 * Variables and constants : `lowerCamelCase`
 * Enumerations must belong to a class eg. `Solver.methods.EULER`
 * The classes must be implemented using the [ECMAScript2015 syntax](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Classes).
-* Do not use arrow functions for the moment
-* One class per file

 The implementation must be as straight forward as possible since 3D objects easier to manipulate then ND objects.